>> Eine Kurzübersicht auf Deutsch finden Sie auf der Seite unseres deutschen Büros.

 ASC (Aquaculture Stewardship Council)

 is an independent not for profit organization currently in development to manage the global standards for responsible aquaculture.
-First audits have been carried out according to the international standards for responsible tilapia aquaculture (ISRTA).

 The Whole Foods Market Seafood Standards